 I don't know.

-Apparently, there's some Mexican drug cartel members, according to publication The European Conservative, that uh joined the Ukrainian military so they could learn drone warfare.
+Apparently, there's some Mexican drug cartel members, according to publication The European Conservative, that joined the Ukrainian military so they could learn drone warfare.

-So believe it or not, there are Spanish-speaking troops fighting for Ukraine, but apparently they're doing it more for their own training, and they are Colombian and Mexican, and that they're cartel members and they're terrorists, and they're gonna take this learning back.
+So believe it or not, there are Spanish-speaking troops fighting for Ukraine, but apparently they're doing it more for their own training.

 Great, terrific.

-Well, you know, Greta Tunberg's got her freedom flotilla, she calls it, trying to go over there and fix everything in Gaza.
+Well, you know, Greta Tunberg's got her Freedom Flotilla, she calls it, trying to go over there and fix everything in Gaza.

 They're jamming their radios and playing ABBA on their radios on repeat.

-Um the group said that Israeli military drones targeted five of their vessels.
+So the group said that Israeli military drones targeted five of their vessels.

 There's quite a few vessels actually involved.